michael mack poet, playwright, performer

 MGM Foxwoods Resort and Casino

-Michael Mack presents a staged reading of his new performance work Conversations with My Molester at the MGM Foxwoods Resort Casino in Mashantucket, CT at the 2nd annual Healing the Generations conference.
+Michael Mack presents a staged reading of his new performance work at the MGM Foxwoods Resort Casino in Mashantucket, CT at the 2nd annual Healing the Generations conference.